bgdnp/graphql-dynamic/readme.md

 // Then execute the query howerver you prefer
 // Using ApolloProvider, for example
 ```
-This will generate the schema like this:
+This will generate the query like this:
 ```
 query {
   getUsers {